Dr. David Vrsalovic

 Physical Therapist, Acupuncturist

 Dr. David Vrsalovic earned his Master of Science in physical therapy from Columbia University’s College of Physicians and Surgeons and later received his Doctorate from Northeastern University.
 Through his years of continuing education David has become a certified provider of Active Release Techniques and the McKenzie Method of Mechanical Diagnosis and Treatment of the Spine.
 His training and studies have focused on manual therapy and osteopathic techniques.
 David went on to earn a second Masters degree and a board certified license in Acupuncture.
 Following acupuncture school, he developed and completed an independent study with cadavers comparing acupuncture meridians to peripheral nerve distribution and myofascial pathways.
-This has allowed him to bridge the intellectual gap between manipulative medicine and acupuncture.
 David practices numerous styles of acupuncture, including: trigger point dry needling, classical Chinese, Japanese meridian, and auricular.
 Through this highly specialized training, David has developed a unique and holistic approach to the evaluation and treatment of orthopedic disorders.

 Through the years, David’s treatments have evolved to ensure that his decades of clinical experience is in lock step with the always changing body of current medical research.
 So whether you are an elite athlete, or simply want to be able to sit with less pain, the approach is unique to you.
 Stay away from blanket approaches and cookbooks, as not all conditions are the same.
 We are all a unique research study of our own, and David will walk together with you to figure out the complicated web of information.